Protecting 943,646 hectares of forest, the Luangwa Community Forests Project (LCFP) becomes the largest REDD+ project in

 However, this ecosystem is under threat.
 Significant portions of the Luangwa Valley are located in Zambia's Eastern Province, an area with one of the highest rates of deforestation in the country.
 We are tackling this threat by working with communities to address drivers of deforestation, by reducing poverty, creating sustainable ways to earn an income, improving livelihoods through improved social services and infrastructure, and encouraging conservation.

-The Luangwa Community Forests Project is currently being funded through a USAID Cooperative Agreement.
-It is a five-year program expanding REDD+ activities across 1 million hectares in Eastern Zambia.
-The Community Forests Program is benefiting 17,000 households and enables vital forest management activities across in the Zambezi and Luangwa Valley ecosystems.
-The program is being carried out in close partnership with the Forestry Department and the Department of National Parks and Wildlife.
+The Luangwa Community Forests Project was funded through a USAID Cooperative Agreement.
+The project was a 6-year effort of expanding REDD+ activities across close to 1 million hectares in Eastern Zambia.
+The LCFP currently benefits close to 37,000 households and enables vital forest management activities across in the Zambezi and Luangwa Valley ecosystems.
+The program was carried out in close partnership with the Forestry Department and the Department of National Parks and Wildlife.